 Section 3.23(6) of the Crown Land Management Act, 2016 requires Murrumbidgee Council to adopt a Plan of Management for any Crown reserve for which it is the appointed Crown Land Manager, and that is classified as community land under the Local Government Act 1993 (LG Act).
 These PoMs must be prepared and adopted in accordance with the provisions of Division 2 of Part 2 of Chapter 6 of the LG Act.

-The core objectives for the management of community land categorised as an area of cultural significance are set out in section 36H of the Local Government Act, 1993 and clause 105 of the Local Government (General) Regulation, 2021 respectively.
+The core objectives for the management of community land categorised as an area of cultural significance are set out in sections 36H and 36I of the Local Government Act, 1993 and clauses 105 and 106 of the Local Government (General) Regulation, 2021 respectively.
 These core objectives are as follows: